About Saemidori - Kagoshima Saemidori

 While the cultivation of 'Saemidori' has begun to spread across Japan, there is a clear reason we are so particular about offering it from Kagoshima.

 First, 'Saemidori' was originally bred in Kagoshima.
-In a sense, it is an elite cultivar that has returned to its "hometown"—a place its genetics are perfectly suited for.
+In a sense, it is an elite cultivar that has returned to its "hometown" — a place its genetics are perfectly suited for.
 The brilliant Kagoshima sun nurtures a powerful umami and richness in the tea leaves.
-Furthermore, as we mentioned in our story, the deep mist generated by the rivers acts as a natural veil, shielding the leaves from excessive sun, suppressing astringency, and allowing umami to develop slowly and deeply.
+Furthermore, as we mentioned in our story, the deep mist generated by the rivers acts as a natural veil, shielding the leaves from excessive sun, suppressing astringency, and allowing the umami to develop slowly and deeply.

-The unique terroir of Kagoshima maximizes the potential of the 'Saemidori' variety, creating a vivid green color and a deep, clear flavor that cannot be found anywhere else.
+The unique terroir of Kagoshima draws out the character of the Saemidori cultivar, creating a vivid green color and a deep, clear flavor that is hard to find elsewhere.